sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 #### Customer Support (CS)

 For the majority of implementations, the default process will be for CS to only be engaged once the customer is fully live.
 From there, the CS engineer will follow standard support practices.
-The documentation created by the implementation team during the hand-off to the TA should be sufficient for future CS engineers to better support the customers' needs.
+The documentation created by the Implementation Team during the hand-off to the TA should be sufficient for future CS engineers to better support the customer's needs.

 #### Engineering

-Similarly to CE, implementation will identify product issues, submit corresponding GitHub issues, submit Product Gaps identified by customers, and collaborate with engineering teams to properly priorities resolutions and feature request.
+Similarly to CE, implementation will identify product issues, submit corresponding GitHub issues, submit product gaps identified by customers, and collaborate with engineering teams to properly priorities resolutions and feature request.

 # Implementation Team Tasks and Responsibilities

-The steps below detail, on a high level, the steps that the Sourcegraph implementation teams will work on both internally and directly with the customers:
+The steps below detail, on a high level, the steps that the Sourcegraph Implementation Teams will work on both internally and directly with the customers:

 [Implementation Engineers](../index.md)

 - Confirmation of the production technical deployment design as captured by the CE
-- Build internal replica environment based on expected requirements for production deployment
 - Deploy customer non-production environment(s) for confirmation of deployment design and to use as a dedicated testing environment
 - Configure code hosts on non-production environment(s) to confirm no issues cloning and indexing repos at scale
-- Onboard testing users into non-production environment(s) and confirm Sourcegraph performance is optimal
+- Confirm Sourcegraph performance is optimal
 - Build and configure production environment and code hosts
-- Execute load testing in replica environment
-- Onboard full scope of users

 [Implementation Project Managers](../tpm/index.md)